bio-raum/FooDMe2/docs/user_doc/usage.md

     !!! tip Automated sample sheet generation

-        If you want to automatically generate sample sheets from files in a folder, check out the `create_sampleSheet.sh` script from the BfR ABC Pipelines available [here](https://gitlab.com/bfr_bioinformatics/AQUAMIS/-/blob/master/scripts/create_sampleSheet.sh?ref_type=heads).
+        If you want to automatically generate sample sheets from files in a folder, you can use a built-in function of FooDMe2:

+        ```bash
+        nextflow run bio-raum/FooDMe2 -profile myprofile --generate_samplesheet /path/to/folder
+        ```

+        The folder should contain reads with the extension .fastq.gz or .fq.gz.
+FooDMe2 will try to guess the proper grouping rules, but please check the resulting file (results/samples.tsv) for correctness.

 `--reads` [ default = null ]